-It’s expensive for two main reasons:
+It’s expensive for two main reasons

 - Alaska is really far away.
-It takes longer to drive from Anchorage from Seattle than it does to drive from Seattle to DC.
+It takes longer to drive from Anchorage to Seattle than it does to drive from Seattle to DC.
 Because of this, shipping anything here is costly which translates to overall higher costs.